House Tour: Tudor-Style Home Renovation

 A spacious kitchen was part of an addition to the back of the home, an update that brought modern amenities to the classic home.
 The previous kitchen was small, closed off, and lacked charm and efficiency.
 Now, the kitchen is a testament to thoughtful planning and smart style.
-With much of the storage accomplished by lower cabinets, open shelving replaced upper cabinets and makes the room feel even more spacious.
-The long island was designed to accommodate everything from food prep to homework space for the kids.
+With much of the storage accomplished by lower cabinets, fewer upper cabinets are needed, making the room feel even more spacious.
+The long island was designed to accommodate everything including food prep and homework space for the kids.
 The mix of white and brown cabinetry creates contrast and provides a color scheme base for other kitchen elements such as window treatments and backsplash tiles.

 Built to look like a piece of furniture, the pantry cabinet also includes a handy breakfast station and built-in microwave.
 The clean-line cabinets in a dark wood respect the home's classic style while accommodating modern taste.

 Adding almost 1,300 square feet and expanding doorways throughout the home created an open, flowing floor plan.
 In addition to a generously sized kitchen, the new square footage hosts a family room and master suite with a covered porch.
 Indoor-outdoor fabrics in the family room look attractive while resisting everyday spills and dirt.